docker/docs/engine/context/aci-integration.md

 > **Note**
 >
-The semantics of restarting a container on ACI are different to those when using a moby type context for local development.
+The semantics of restarting a container on ACI are different to those when using a local Docker context for local development.
 On ACI, the container will be reset to its initial state and started on a new node.
 This includes the container's filesystem so all state that is not stored in a volume will be lost on restart.

 ## Running Compose applications